vippsas/userinfo-api/userinfo-api-quick-start.md

 **Important:** The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.

-This example is for ePayment, but can be applied to the Recurring and eCom APIs.
+This example is for the [payment flow](userinfo-api-guide.md#userinfo-through-payment-apis) using the ePayment API, but it can be applied to the Recurring and eCom APIs.

+To see a quick start for the login flow, see the [Login API Quick start guide](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-quick-start/).

 ### Step 1 - Setup